oldmartijntje/Basalt/README.md

 When choosing this mode of registering users, you can still use the old way, but those accounts will all have a lower access level. (unless blocked.)

+### 3. the third method

+This method will be prompted after selecting 1 of the above, it will prompt you whether you want to create a default admin.
+If you only want 1 account registered, ever: choose method 2 with the option of single admin.

 ## Running

 run `npx ts-node src/server.ts` to start the backend.
 The console will give you the port the front-end is on.
 This port can be changed via the `settings.json`